wp-plugins/tickera-event-ticketing-system/readme.txt

 = PURCHASE FORM =
 Purchase form includes info from each ticket owner.
 New hooks allows you to add new fields for buyer or ticket owners.
 It would be useful if you want to add, for instance, additional field where your customers may choose food preference, set their age, sex, etc. In addition, buyers are able to download tickets directly from a purchase confirmation page – no more lost emails which have to be sent manually, lost attachments or server issues which prevent tickets to reach your clients.
+Check [Custom Forms](http://tickera.com/addons/custom-forms/ "PayPal Chained Payments gateway for Tickera") add-on and create beautiful forms which will fit into your theme's design.
+Control order of the elements, number of columns, set required and optional fields in an easy way.

 = TRANSLATION READY =
 You’ll be able to translate every possible word in a [WordPress way](http://www.tickera.com/blog/translating-tickera-plugin/ "Translate Tickera plugin").